quicwg/base-drafts/draft-ietf-quic-http.md

 A malformed request or response is one that is an otherwise valid sequence of frames but is invalid due to:

-- the presence of prohibited header fields or pseudo-header fields
+- the presence of prohibited header fields or pseudo-header fields,
-- the absence of mandatory pseudo-header fields
+- the absence of mandatory pseudo-header fields,
-- invalid values for pseudo-header fields
+- invalid values for pseudo-header fields,
+- pseudo-header fields after header fields,
 - an invalid sequence of HTTP messages, or
 - the inclusion of uppercase header field names.